Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Regret Analysis

 \subsection{Bounding the Model Estimation Error}

-The final step is to upper bound the sum of the estimation errors.
+The final step is to upper bound the sum of the model estimation errors.
 One way to do this is to construct confidence sets that contain both $f^{\star}$ and $f^{(n)}$ with high probability.
 The sum of the estimation errors can then be upper bounded by the sum of the widths of these confidence sets.
 We believe that this idea was first used in the analysis of PSRL by \citet{osband2013more} (see also \citealp{osband2014model, osband2017posterior}).
-The problem with this approach, at least if one is interested in GP-PSRL, is that it tends to give bounds on the model estimation error that have linear dependence on $\gamma_T$ (or related quantities such as the Eluder dimension \citealp{russo2013eluder}), which would lead to a final regret bound with a sub-optimal dependence on $\gamma_T$.
+The problem with this approach, at least if one is interested in GP-PSRL, is that it tends to give bounds on the model estimation error that have linear dependence on $\Gamma_T$ (or related quantities such as the Eluder dimension \citealp{russo2013eluder}), which would lead to a final regret bound with linear dependence on $\Gamma_T$.

 A second way to upper bound the sum of the estimation errors is to exploit the fact that, conditioned on any history $\gF_{n-1}$, $f^{(n)}$ and $f^{\star}$ are both Gaussian processes, and use bounds for suprema of Gaussian processes.
 This approach is commonly used in proofs of Bayesian regret bounds for Gaussian process bandits \citep{srinivas2012information}.
 However, even in recent work (e.g.\,, \citealp{takeno2023randomized, takeno2023posterior}), it is typically assumed that the kernel satisfies much stronger smoothness conditions than the H\"{o}lder continuity condition in Assumption \ref{ass:kernel_smoothness}.
 Namely, \citet{srinivas2012information} and \citet{takeno2023randomized, takeno2023posterior} assume that samples from the GP are differentiable, and that the partial derivatives are uniformly bounded with high probability.
-This is satisfied for stationary kernels which are four times differentiable \citep{ghosal2006posterior, srinivas2012information}, which rules out Mat\'{e}rn kernels with $\nu \leq 2$.
-We adopt this approach, and show that under much weaker smoothness conditions, it can be used to derive bounds on the estimation error that have square root dependence on the maximum information gain.
+This is satisfied for stationary kernels that are four times differentiable \citep{ghosal2006posterior, srinivas2012information}, which rules out Mat\'{e}rn kernels with $\nu \leq 2$. \citet{contal2016stochastic} improved upon this idea by replacing the single-step discretization techniques used in other works with a form of the chaining method, which allows similar results to be proved under much weaker smoothness assumptions (similar to our Assumption \ref{ass:kernel_smoothness}).
+We adopt this approach in our setting, and show that under weak smoothness conditions, one can derive bounds on the estimation error that have square root dependence on the expected information gain.

 \begin{lemma} Suppose that assumptions \ref{ass:bounded_actions}, \ref{ass:kernel_boundedness} and \ref{ass:kernel_smoothness} are satisfied.
 Then